PORTAL-CEOS/ANHALYZE/README.md

 [Arctic and Northern Hemisphere Atlantic (ANHA)](https://canadian-nemo-ocean-modelling-forum-commuity-of-practice.readthedocs.io/en/latest/Institutions/UofA/Configurations/ANHA4/index.html) configuration of the [NEMO](https://www.nemo-ocean.eu/) model.
 The focus is on data manipulation, analysis, and visualization.

-This tool has been originally developed to support ocean modeling research at the Centre for Earth Observation Science (CEOS), at the University of Manitoba.
+This tool has been originally developed to support ocean modelling research at the Centre for Earth Observation Science (CEOS), at the University of Manitoba.

-NOTE: This code is stable, but new features are currently under development.
+Current efforts are ongoing to support the wider range of users of ANHA data.

+If you want to request a new feature, or let us know of a bug, please do so in the [issues](https://github.com/PORTAL-CEOS/ANHALYZE/issues).

+The latest progress can be found in [`CHANGELOG`](https://github.com/PORTAL-CEOS/ANHALYZE/blob/main/CHANGELOG.md).

 -----
 ## Getting Started